 That’s why it’s a good idea to become better-versed on all the other ways you can get enough vitamin D: like via certain foods, in addition to a multivitamin to help fill the gaps.
 “Ultimately, supplementation is a smart source of vitamin D given that most people don’t get enough adequate sunlight,” says nutritionist Michelle Davenport, PhD, RD, who is a member of Ritual’s scientific advisory board.

 There are different variations but in a vitamin D supplement, you’ll want to aim for vitamin D3, since it’s the most bioactive form, says Davenport.
 (To put it simply, that means that it’s much easier for our bodies to absorb and utilize that form.)
 Keep an eye out for it on your vitamin label, since some will offer D2, which isn’t as ideal when it comes to vitamin D intake.

 The D3 diet

-“Dietary vitamin D is great, if you can get enough of it,” says Davenport, who notes that good sources include fatty fish like salmon, mackerel, sardines and tuna.
+“Dietary vitamin D is great, if you can get enough of it,” says Davenport, who notes that good food sources of vitamin D include fatty fish like salmon, mackerel, sardines and tuna.
 You’ll also find some D3 in egg yolks and beef liver.
 But there are a couple pitfalls to keep in mind.
 Even with these sources, you’d have to eat a good amount to meet your daily requirement—the equivalent of a 6-oz salmon.
 And even that’s not a guarantee.

 “There can be variation depending on the type of salmon,” says Davenport.
 “Farmed salmon only contains about 25% of the D3 typically found in wild salmon.”